D&D 5e Guide – How to Play a Cleric

 An option for those who want to feel more mystical, Twilight Domain Clerics are all about transitions.
 They are heavily armed and armored, gaining proficiency with martial weapons and heavy armor.

-They also have a channel ability to immediately grant temporary hit points to any friendly creature nearby (including yourself).
+They also have a channeled ability to immediately grant temporary hit points to any friendly creature nearby (including yourself).
 It’s a strong contender for melee clerics, especially since they can eventually fly.
 Pick spirit guardians and hound your enemies until they drop.

 Pick this subclass if you want to be the powerful center around which your party fights.

-Finally there are War Domain Clerics.
+Finally, there are War Domain Clerics.
 These are the most melee-oriented of the 5E Clerics.
 With abilities that buff their attacks, or help them buff others, they are great at holding the fight down.

 They can turn the tide of a fight in a couple of crucial turns.
 And they can reliably do that in every fight.

 Pick this class if you want to be at the forefront of every fight.
 If you want to lead your companions into battle and unflinching, face fearsome foes.